When you plan to buy a home, one of the first things to know is how much cash you need to get started.

 Earnest Money Deposit

-As soon as the seller accepts your offer to buy a home, you will need to submit an Earnest Money Deposit (EMD) to the escrow officer.
+The first step is to submit an Earnest Money Deposit (EMD) to the escrow company.
 This shows that you are a serious buyer: you have money, and you are committed to buying this house.
 You specify the EMD amount in your original offer to the seller.
-These funds are held by the escrow company, and will be used toward your down payment and buyer closing costs.
-The EMD may be refundable if you change your mind about buying the property.
-Please check with me regarding the refundability of your EMD.
+The escrow company holds these funds, and will credit them toward your down payment and buyer closing costs.
+The EMD may be refundable if you change your mind about buying the property, depending on the contract.

 Home Inspection